Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Dynamic Risk Setting

 where the \emph{one-step conditional risk measures} $\riskmeas_{\timeidx}: \Lpspace_{\timeidx+1} \rightarrow \Lpspace_{\timeidx}$ satisfy $\riskmeas_{\timeidx} (\rv) = \riskmeas_{\timeidx, \timeidx+1} (0, \rv)$ for any $\rv\in\Lpspace_{\timeidx+1}$.

-Instead of assuming that the one-step conditional risk measures $\riskmeas_{\timeidx}$ are convex \citep[see e.g.][]{coache2021reinforcement} or coherent \citep[see e.g.][]{ruszczynski2010risk,tamar2016sequential}, we impose stronger properties to focus on a narrower class of risk measures, so that we can develop more efficient learning methodologies that do not require nested simulations.
+Instead of assuming that the one-step conditional risk measures $\riskmeas_{\timeidx}$ are convex (see e.g. \cite{coache2021reinforcement}) or coherent (see e.g. \cite{ruszczynski2010risk,tamar2016sequential}), we impose stronger properties to focus on a narrower class of risk measures, so that we can develop more efficient learning methodologies that do not require nested simulations.
 In what follows, we assume that the one-step conditional risk measures $\riskmeas_{\timeidx}$ are static spectral risk measures as in \cref{def:spectral-risk}.
+Furthermore, we define the one-step conditional spectral risk measure, with spectrum $\varphi$, for any $\rv\in\Lpspace_{\timeidx+1}$ as $\riskmeas_{\timeidx}^{\spectrum}(\rv | \Ff_{\timeidx})$, which outputs an $\Ff_{\timeidx}$-measurable random variable obtained by conditioning on $\Ff_{\timeidx}$.